hoytech/quadrable/README.md

     auto recs = db.get(txn, { "key1", "key2", });
     if (recs["key1"].exists) std::cout << recs["key1"].val;

+If you are using [integer keys](#integer-keys) pass `uint64_t`s to get instead:

+    std::string_view val;
+    bool exists = db.get(txn, 1000, val);

-**Important**: In both of the above cases, the values are [string_view](https://github.com/hoytech/lmdbxx#string_view)s that point into the LMDB memory map.
+**Important**: In all of the above cases, the values are [string_view](https://github.com/hoytech/lmdbxx#string_view)s that point into the LMDB memory map.
 This means that they are valid only up until a write operation is done on the transaction, or the transaction is terminated with commit/abort (whichever comes first).
 If you need to keep a value around longer, put it into a string.
 This copies the data to your program's heap:

     std::string key1ValCopy(recs["key1"].val);

+### Pushing

+In order to push elements onto the database to implement a [pushable log](#pushable-logs), you can use the `push` method:

+    db.change()
+      .push(txn, "val1")
+      .push(txn, "val2")
+      .apply(txn);

+Note that unlike `.put()` and `.del()`, a transaction must be passed to `push`.
+This is because it needs to read the next pushable index from the database.
+The transaction must be the same as the one eventually passed to `apply`.

+### Exporting/Importing Proofs

+The `exportProof` function creates inclusion/non-inclusion proofs for the specified keys.
+You can then use the `encodeProof` function to encode it to the compact external representation:

+    auto proof = db.exportProof(txn, { "key1", "key2", });

+    std::string encodedProof = quadrable::proofTransport::encodeProof(proof);

+The second argument to `exportProof` is a `std::set<std::string>` so you can build up the list of keys programmatically if you desire.

+The complement function is called `importProof`:

+    auto proof = quadrable::proofTransport::decodeProof(encodedProof);

+    db.importProof(txn, proof, trustedRoot);

+If the resulting partial tree root does not match `trustedRoot` then an exception will be thrown and your head will not be altered.
+You can omit this argument to avoid this check, although be aware that you are importing an unverified proof if you do this.

+On success, your head will point to the partial tree resulting from the proof.
+Queries for the specified keys (`key1` and `key2`) will succeed (even if they are not in the database -- that is a non-inclusion proof), and queries for other keys will throw exceptions.

+In order to prove integer keys, you use the `exportProofInteger` method instead:

+    auto proof = db.exportProof(txn, { 100, 101, 102, 103, }, true);

+If the third argument is true, the proof will create a [pushable](#pushable-logs) partial tree.

 ### Garbage Collection